alpergel/alpergel.github.io/CS180/PROJECT_4/README.md

 <h2>Extras Part 1: Optimizer Change</h2>
-Since ADAM-W has given me better results in the past with other 3D reconstruction tasks like 3D gaussian splatting or monocular depth estimation, I wanted to try it out for training the 3D NeRF.
-I used a some-what standard weight decay of 1e-4 value.
-After multiple experiments, I saw that ADAM-W converged faster than using standard ADAM for my 3D NERF implementation.
-The following shows the comparison of an experiment using ADAM vs ADAM-W. Overall, we see that with the same amount of iterations and learning rate, ADAM-W is able to find a relatively better optima.
+Since AdamW has given me better results in the past with other 3D reconstruction tasks like 3D gaussian splatting or monocular depth estimation, I wanted to try it out for training the 3D NeRF.
+I used a somewhat standard weight decay value of 1e-4.
+After multiple experiments, I saw that AdamW converged faster than using standard Adam for my 3D NeRF implementation.
+The following shows the comparison of an experiment using Adam vs AdamW.
+Overall, we see that with the same amount of iterations and learning rate, AdamW is able to find a relatively better optimum.
 <div style="display: flex; flex-direction: row; gap: 24px; justify-content: center; align-items: flex-start; margin: 20px 0;">
   <figure style="text-align:center; margin:0;">
     <img